 Visual Fraction Models are a great way to introduce children to fractions.
 This fraction game helps children recognize fractions and this visual model.

 Math games!
 They are incredibly important to your math time.
-A game during math brings in excitement, competition, and most importantly practice.
+A game during math time brings in excitement, competition, and most importantly practice.

 Most children do not enjoy sitting down to a worksheet and practicing that way.
 Have them practice that same concept in a game….well that’s fun!